 The erectors have a role in keeping the spine stiff and extended throughout the squat.
 Essentially, they prevent the back from rounding or flexing forward.

-This is an important function because if the back rounds while squatting, the stress at the level of the vertebrae will increase.
-The spine should stay rigid in order to transfer the force effectively from your knees and hips into the bar.
+This is an important function because if the back rounds while squatting, the stress at the vertebrae level will increase.
+The spine should stay rigid to transfer the force effectively from your knees and hips into the bar.

-Let's quickly discuss forward towrso lean in the squat and its impact on the erectors.
+Let's quickly discuss forward torso lean in the squat and its impact on the erectors.

 Everyone will have a natural forward torso lean in the squat based on their individual leverages.
-If you’re someone who has longer legs and a shorter torso, then you'll experience more forward lean than someone who has shorter legs and a longer torso.
+If you have longer legs and a shorter torso, you'll experience more forward lean than someone with shorter legs and a longer torso.

-The more forward torso lean you have in the squat, the harder your spinal erectors need to work in order to keep your back rigid.
+The more forward torso lean you have in the squat, the harder your spinal erectors need to work to keep your back rigid.

 This is not a bad thing.
 This just means that your erectors will need to be much stronger if you have more forward torso lean.

 You also need strong erectors to prevent your back from rounding in the squat.